 However, CBD can be heated up to about 240° Fahrenheit, making baking an appropriate way to use CBD while keeping all of its benefits.

-Broad Spectrum.
-Broad-spectrum products contain a range of many different kinds of cannabinoids and terpenes found within the plant, but not all of the compounds naturally found within the plant.
+Broad Spectrum: Broad-spectrum products contain many different kinds of cannabinoids and terpenes found within the plant, but not all of the compounds are naturally found within the plant.

-Traditional CBD Oil vs CBD Concentrate
+CBD Oil vs. CBD Concentrate

 When something is concentrated, that means that it is denser, stronger, or purer by the removal or reduction of liquid.

-While CBD concentrate will be sold in a much lesser volume, and is typically used for making bath and body products, food preparation, baking or even to add to your favorite refillable vape tank.
+While CBD concentrate will be sold in a much lesser volume and is typically used for making bath and body products, food preparation, baking, or even to add to your favorite refillable vape cartridge.